nis65/multiroom/README.md

 * Raspberry Pi (I use a *Zero W Rev 1.1*, two *3 B+ Rev 1.3* and a *4 B Rev 1.1*)
 * HifiBerry with line level in and out:  [dac+ adc](https://www.hifiberry.com/shop/boards/hifiberry-dac-adc/)
-* HifiBerry with integrated amp and loudspeaker connectors:
+* HifiBerry with integrated amp and speaker connectors:
   * 60W: [AMP2](https://www.hifiberry.com/shop/boards/hifiberry-amp2/)
   * 3W: [MiniAmp](https://www.hifiberry.com/shop/boards/miniamp).
 Louder than you expect!
-* Hifi-amplifier with a separate **Rec** selector: In order to stream an analog source (connected to your amp) synchronously to all rooms (including the room with the analog source), you need to be able to send the music e.g. from your turntable to the "REC OUT" connectors while having e.g. the tuner on your loudspeakers.
+* Hifi-amplifier with a separate **Rec** selector: In order to stream an analog source (connected to your amp) synchronously to all rooms (including the room with the analog source), you need to be able to send the music e.g. from your turntable to the "REC OUT" connectors while having e.g. the tuner on your speakers.

-### Software components (to be moved)

-* **alsa**: Plain ALSA for audio input/output.
-No PulseAudio, no Jack.
-* **mpd**: The core of the solution is plain old mpd.
-All mpd clients continue to work, all music files continue to work.
-* **snapcast**: Ensures synchronous playback in all rooms.
-Kudos go to [badaix](https://github.com/badaix/snapcast).
-I also installed his [Android App](https://github.com/badaix/snapdroid) on old mobile phones that are now universal remote controls.
-* **bluealsa**: A daemon that is able to create a virtual ALSA sound card from an established bluetooth A2DP connection.
-* **a2dp-agent**: A Bluetooth Agent that handles a connection request from an bluetooth A2DP audio source.
-Original Code is [here](https://gist.github.com/mill1000/74c7473ee3b4a5b13f6325e9994ff84c).
-I use a patched version as I want to have the option to output the bluetooth audio either to the local ALSA card (supported by original code) **or** to an icecast stream (not supported).
-* **icecast**, **ffmpeg**: Used to distribute audio from analog/bluetooth sources to mpd.
-* a few glue scripts and adjusted .service files.

 ### Short comparison to other solutions